-6.1 Ensuring compliance with good practice
+6.1 Ensuring Compliance with Good Practice

 There is a well-established body of published guidance on good practice for carrying out the various stages of the inspection process (see 6.4 below for a description).
-Babergh DC will use appropriate guidance documents to define the standard and scope of work required.
-In particular, we will refer to the "Model Procedures for the Management of Land Contamination" which has been published by Central Government and the Environment Agency, and provides the technical framework for applying a risk management process when dealing with land affected by contamination [12].
+The Councils will use appropriate guidance documents to define the standard and scope of work required.
+We will refer to Land Contamination Risk Management protocols published by the Environment Agency and provides the technical framework for applying a risk management process when dealing with land affected by contamination.

-6.2 Ensuring compliance with statutory guidance
+6.2 Ensuring Compliance with Statutory Guidance